What is the Standard Size of Hinge in mm

 • Loose Hardware: Hinges, even 1 or 2 mm too small for the mortise opening, will soon rattle and feel flimsy.

-Related Article Are All Kitchen Door Hinges the Same Size
+Related Article Are Cabinet Hinges Interchangeable

 Professionals avoid these pitfalls through careful planning, measurement, and hinge selection for the intended application.
 While close enough may work temporarily, wrong hinge sizing always shows through poor performance and aesthetics.